orangejuice/blog/data/activity/book-爱与孤独-2009/record.en.md

   subtitle: Zhou Guoping / May 2009 / People's Literature Publishing House
 ---

-Via Twitter 'Huangpu Memories' The flower at home has committed suicide, and the suicide note reads as: 'Not lacking in food and clothes all my life, but only lacking in sunlight and love.' — Zhou Guoping "Love and Loneliness"
+Via Twitter "Huangpu Memories", a flower raised at home committed suicide, leaving a suicide note: 'A life free from worries about food and clothing, yet devoid of sunlight and love.' — Zhou Guoping, "Love and Loneliness"